saifalibaig/Business-Sales-Dashboard/README.md

 - **Sales Reporting**: Generate insights for executives and stakeholders in a visual, interactive format
 - **Customer & Product Analysis**: Identify high-value customers and top-performing products for targeted strategies
 - **Data Storytelling**: Present insights interactively to improve decision-making and strategy discussions

+---

+🔥 This project demonstrates data visualization, business analytics, and interactive dashboarding skills, highly relevant for roles in Data Science, Analytics, and Business Intelligence (BI).